Gathering detailed insights and metrics for oniguruma-to-es

 JavaScript version used for generated regexes.
 Using auto

-detects the best value based on your environment.
-Later targets allow faster processing, simpler generated source, and support for additional features.
+detects the best value for your environment.
+Later targets enable faster transpilation, simpler generated source, and support for additional features.

 ES2018